Work underway at Lionel-Groulx station and its surroundings

 - Onglet 5

 This project involves different phases: constructing a new building that will house a power station, replacing the waterproofing membrane covering the métro station’s underground roof, repairing the station’s staircases, and renovating the Lionel-Groulx rectifier station.

-- Refurbishment of the electrical substation (exterior) : May 2020 to November 2023
+- Refurbishment of the Lionel-Groulx rectifying station (exterior) : June 2022 to April 2023 (completed)

 Impact on métro: No.